manuelbl/JavaDoesUSB/README.md

 ### 32-bit versions

 The Foreign Function & Memory API has not been implemented for 32-bit operating systems / JDKs.
 So it does not support them (and likely never will).

+## Code generation

+Many of the bindings for the native APIs have been generated with *jextract*.
+See the [jextract](java-does-usb/jextract) subdirectory for more information.